Skip To Main Content

 FDU-Florham '10

-Kristen Nicholson completed her fourth season as the head coach of the Kutztown University women's lacrosse program in 2025.
+Kristen Nicholson completed her fifth season as the head coach of the Kutztown University women's lacrosse program in 2026.

-The Golden Bears won a school-record games in back-to-back seasons, winning 13 in 2023 and 15 in 2024.
-Nicholson led a program turnaround with a nine-win improvement from 2022 to 2023.
+The Maroon and Gold experienced a nine-win improvement from 2022 to 2023.
 In 2023, Kutztown qualified for its first PSAC Championship tournament in the conference tournament era, advancing to the semifinals, earned its maiden berth in the NCAA Division II Championship tournament, entered the IWLCA national rankings for the first time and captured its first-ever wins over a nationally ranked opponent.
 KU followed in 2024 by advancing to the PSAC Championship Game and qualifying for the NCAA Tournament for the second-straight year.

 Nicholson was announced as the ninth head coach in Kutztown University women's lacrosse history on Aug.
 3, 2021, after a successful seven-year stay at NCAA Division III Moravian College (now University).